markrmullan/ResumeBuilderReact/README.md

 ### `yarn lint`

-Executes and fixes tslint violations declared in `tslint.json`
+Executes and fixes tslint violations declared in `tslint.json`, and alerts for sass-lint violations declared in `.sasslintrc.json`.

 ### `npm run build`